 #3 Charlie and the Chocolate Factory (Roald Dahl)

 Even now when I think of Charlie and the Chocolate factory I have an image come to mind of little men with bright orange faces wandering around a glorious, sugary world hidden to prying eyes singing and I know that I am not alone.

 So why is it rather than letting us indulge in this different world are there people out there that see these little Oompa Loompas in a racist light.
-Ok, so in the original text, Roald Dahl did depict these little men in a very different way – as dark skinned pygmy people – and in a way I can kind of see why people took offence but even in recent times people seem to challenge this well-known classic.
+OK, so in the original text, Roald Dahl did depict these little men in a very different way – as dark-skinned pygmy people – and in a way, I can kind of see why people took offense but even in recent times, people seem to challenge this well-known classic.

 Seriously!!!
 Why can’t we just enjoy a book at face value?